badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing.md

 title:
     Missing!
 Card Data
 card type: |
-    A question with a [missing] word
+    A question with a [missing] word;
-    - A missing function or expression you have to guess
+    - A missing function or expression you have to guess,
-    - A missing input or output to remember card key:
+    - A missing input or output to remember. card key:
     ★ Required,
     ☆ Optional (recommended),
     ✎ Optional (notes, markdown),
-    ⤷ Field Type,
+    ⤷ Field Type.
 docs:
     http://tinyurl.com/anki-missing-card
 notes: